Hot topics involving change and extensive conflict:

 completely, and with balance.

-As a result, you will find material on this web site that agrees with your beliefs.
+As a result, you are certain to find material in this section and throughout the rest of this web site that agrees with your beliefs.

-You will also find other opinions that contradict your beliefs.
+You will also find other discussions that contradict your beliefs.
 Please don't

 E-mail us because you find information here that you don't agree with.
 That is

 to be expected.
 If it doesn't happen, then we are not doing our job properly.

 An introduction to religious and ethical conflicts: